tipishev/git_workshop/README.md

 # Introduction

 Hello and welcome to this workshop on less-known useful features of Git.
-Git is one tool that we as developers use each and every day, therefore it makes sense to become efficient at using it.
-What I discovered, however, as soon as one learns the basics, the motivation to learn fades.
-It's like moving to a new city, at first you explore it, but then you get caught into your home-work-supermarket routine.
+We, developers use Git every day, therefore it makes sense to learn it inside out.
+What I discovered, however, as soon as one grasps the basics, the motivation to learn fades.
+It's akeen to moving to a new city, for the first few weeks you explore it, but later you get caught into your home-work-supermarket routine.
 Today I will be your guide, so seat back and enjoy the ride. he goal of this workshop is to explore less known corners of Git that can make your day-to-day work with Git more productive and fun.

 If you have ever talked version control to non-developers, you know how difficult it is to convince them to use version control instead of saving file copies with increasingly cryptic names.